isRadata/PhilzCoffeeData/README.md

 # PhilzCoffeeData

-This repo is aimed at answering the question: Does my huband spend an exorbitant amount of money at Philz Coffee?
+This repo is aimed at answering the question: Does my husband spend an exorbitant amount of money at Philz Coffee?

 To answer this question, I obtained Philz App User data via the California Consumer Privacy Act for one user to anaylze and visualize the user data.
 Here are the steps I took: